5.4.b Endpoint security

 Exam traps

-- Authentication success does not always mean full access; authorization decides the result.
+- Authentication success does not mean full access.
+Authorization decides the result.

-- Posture can change access after the device is identified.
+- Posture can change access after the device connects.